Economy of West Virginia: Agriculture and forestry

 Farming is practiced throughout West Virginia, but in a form different from large extensive cash-crop agriculture elsewhere in the USA.
-The modal average farm size is a smallish 154 acres.
-Family and single-owner operation worked 92.7% of the farms, and an astounding 96.9% were totally or partly owned by the operator.
+The modal average farm size is relatively small, at 154 acres.
+Family and single-owner operation constituted 92.7% of the farms, and an astounding 96.9% were totally or partly owned by the operator.
 On the other hand, only 50.5% of the state's farmers considered farming to be their primary occupation, with a significant number of hours worked elsewhere each year.
 The rural poverty rate in West Virginia is 20.4%, five points higher than the urban poverty rate.

-This description of farming portrays an independent and self-sufficient base of small land owners, but also a significant amount of rural poverty.
+This description of farming portrays an independent and self-sufficient base of small landowners, but also a significant amount of rural poverty.

 As can be expected in a rugged terrain, raising animals was far more important than growing vegetative crops.
 Income from animals exceeded income from plants by about 7 to 1, with much of the non-animal income derived from sales of fodder.
 The chief animals raised were cattle and chickens.

 In the ridge and valley area along the eastern border near Virginia's Shenandoah Valley, subsidiary valleys are wide and there are some belts of rich soil which are extensively farmed.
 In 2002, all of the top five counties by agricultural dollar value were located near the eastern Virginia border.

-In traditional frontier agriculture there was much gathering of wild "greens" and other vegetation to supplement the diet.
-One area where this practice is still significant is the gathering of wild North American ginseng, often for the Asian market.
+Historically, traditional frontier agriculture relied on gathering wild "greens" and other vegetation to supplement the diet.
+One continuation of this practice is the gathering of wild North American ginseng, often for the Asian market.
 Wild gathered ginseng contributed about $2 million in 2000 to the West Virginia economy, a figure larger than many conventional cultivated vegetable and fruit crops.
-Other wild greens, such as sour dock, lambs quarters, and wild leek (or "ramps") are also still gathered by many for table use, although today more on the basis of avocation or keeping up traditions than out of necessity.
+Other wild greens, such as sour dock, lambs quarters, and wild leek (or "ramps"), are also still gathered by many for table use, although today more on the basis of avocation or keeping up traditions than out of necessity.